What is the Best Province to Live in Canada for Indians 2026?

 • Quebec: manufacturing, aerospace, and information technology.

-• Alberta: Oil and gas, Agriculture, Construction
+• Alberta: Oil and gas, Agriculture, and Construction

 • Nova Scotia: Healthcare, education, fisheries, renewable energy